-While the applicant's conformity inspection plan will document when conformity inspections are scheduled, applicants are required to submit a completed Request for Conformity (CAA Form 8120-10) to CAA with the appropriate minimum period of notice31 in order to provide CAA with the information necessary to conduct the requested conformity inspection.
+While the applicant's conformity inspection plan will document when conformity inspections are scheduled, applicants are required to submit a completed Request for Conformity form to CAA with the appropriate minimum period of notice to provide CAA with the information necessary to conduct the requested conformity inspection.
+To find the applicable form, go to the 'Forms' tab on the CAA website, click on the tab for Part 21 and then search for 'request for conformity'.